Fujita's conjecture for quasi-elliptic surfaces: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective variety and $A$ be an ample line bundle.
-The classical problem is to understand whether the adjoint linear system $K_X+A$ is base point free or very ample.
-Thanks to Serre's theorem, we know that $K_X+mA$ is very ample for $m$ sufficiently large, and there is a great interest in understanding the smallest value of $m$ for which this holds.
-In \cite{fujita1987polarized}, Fujita raised the following conjecture.
+One of the crucial classical problems is understanding under what conditions the adjoint linear system $K_X + A$ is base point free or very ample.
+Thanks to Serre's theorem, we know that $K_X + tA$ is very ample for $t$ sufficiently large, and there is great interest in understanding the smallest value of $t$ for which this holds.
+The following conjecture is due to Fujita in \cite{fujita1988problems}.

 \begin{conj}[Fujita] Let $X$ be a smooth projective variety of dimension $n$ and $A$ be an ample line bundle.
-Then $K_X+kA$ is base point free (resp. very ample) whenever $k\geq n+1$ (resp. $k\geq n+2$). \end{conj}
+Then $K_X+tA$ is base point free (resp. very ample) whenever $t\geq n+1$ (resp. $t\geq n+2$). \end{conj}